mindspore-ai/docs/docs/mindspore/source_en/note/api_mapping/pytorch_diff/cat.md

 ## Differences

-MindSpore's API function is consistent with PyTorch.
+API function of MindSpore is consistent with that of PyTorch.

 PyTorch: Splice the input Tensor on the specified axis.
 When the data precision of the input Tensors is different, the low precision Tensor will be automatically converted to high precision Tensor.